dai-shi/reactive-react-redux/README.md

 but it keeps track of which properties of the object are used in rendering.
 When the state is updated, this hook checks whether used properties are changed.
-Only if it detects changes in the state, it re-renders components.
+Only if it detects changes in the state, it triggers re-rendering.

 ## Install